miob-miob/treeGarden/docs/pages/importantBasics.md

   obtaining **alpha** parameter), but it does not need data set for pruning.
 Suitable for small to medium-sized data sets.

 - **[getPrunedTreeByPessimisticPruning](./api/modules/prune.md#getprunedtreebypessimisticpruning)**  - usable only on
   **classification** trees, based on statistics - without pruning data set.
-Computationally effective, method which is used for **[c4.5 algorithm](https://en.wikipedia.org/wiki/C4.5_algorithm)**.
+Computationally effective, this method is used for **[c4.5 algorithm](https://en.wikipedia.org/wiki/C4.5_algorithm)**.